MrStLouis/laserfiche.github.io/src/docs/guides/using-laserfiche-api-from-workflows-and-business-processes-via-web-request-rules/index.md

 Laserfiche process automation [Web Request Rules](https://doc.laserfiche.com/laserfiche.documentation/en-us/Default.htm#../Subsystems/ProcessAutomation/Content/Resources/Rules/web-request-rule.htm?TocPath=Process%2520Automation%257CRules%257C_____10) can be used to enable Workflows and Business Processes to interact with HTTP based API, also known as RESTful API.

-This guide provides ready to use examples of Web Request rules that use Laserfiche [Repository API](../../api/guide_overview-of-the-laserfiche-api/) to interact with documents in a Laserfiche cloud Repository.
+This guide provides ready to use examples of Web Request rules that use [Laserfiche API](../../api/guide_overview-of-the-laserfiche-api/) to interact with documents in a Laserfiche cloud Repository.

 ## 1. Create a Service Application in the Laserfiche Developer Console